nus-cs2103/website-base/admin/common-tutorials-fragment.md

 <div class="indented">

-* As before, paste the diagram in the _tutorial workspace_ document, and take part in the follow up discussion, as guided by the tutor.
+* As before, paste the diagram in the _tutorial workspace_ document, and take part in the follow-up discussion, as guided by the tutor.

 </div>